tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 ![Tests](/assets/images/tests.png)

 In a regular pyramid, most of the code ends up testing the implementation instead of the behavior.
-However, I am not completely against unit-testing as it has it's own place.
+However, I am not completely against unit-testing as it has its own place.
 Usually, all of the highly specialized and complex functions deserve to have unit tests (for example, email validation regexes :) ).

 ## Tests as documentation
-Whenever I write tests now, I describe the wanted behavior in the test (somebody call it [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development)).
+Whenever I write tests now, I describe the wanted behavior in the test (somebody calls it [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development)).
 It's rather straightforward.
 Instead of having